Master Gardens

 The Eastern Shore of Virginia Master Gardeners (ESVMG) Program is a tremendous resource for folks who are interested in gardening or just enjoy rejuvenating themselves in a garden setting.

-There are 14 gardens total on the Eastern Shore maintained by the Master Gardeners.
-Seven of those gardens are located in Northampton County.
+There are 12 gardens total on the Eastern Shore maintained by the Master Gardeners.
+Five of those gardens are located in Northampton County.
 The gardens are a beautiful asset to our public spaces.
 Plants are labelled with markers in the Latin and common name.

 Bench and plants with markersThis is a great way to learn the names of our flower friends.
 The gardens have something interesting to see in every season!